vlad-x/lmongo/readme.md

  * `port` - the port that Elasticsearch is listening on (defaults to `9200`)
  * `prefix` - adds a prefix to the model's search index, allowing you to have separate indices for the same collection on an Elasticsearch instance (defaults to no prefix)

-Suppose you have a test database and a development database both storing models in the `Cats` collection, but only one Elasticsearch instance is running.
+Suppose you have a test database and a development database both storing models in the `Cats` collection, but you want them to share one Elasticsearch instance.
 With the `prefix` option, you can separate out the indices used by `elmongo` to store your data for test and development.

 For tests, you could do something like:
  ```
 Cat.plugin(elmongo, { host: 'localhost', port: 9200, prefix: 'test' })
  ```
-And for development you can do something like:
+And for development you could do something like:
 ```
 Cat.plugin(elmongo, { host: 'localhost', port: 9200, prefix: 'development' })
 ```

-That way, you can use the same `mongoose` collections for test and for development, and you will have separate search indices for them (so you won't have situations like test data showing up in development search results). **Note**: there is no need to specify a `prefix` if you are using separate Elasticsearch hosts or ports.
+This way, you can use the same `mongoose` collections for test and for development, and you will have separate search indices for them (so you won't have situations like test data showing up in development search results).

+**Note**: there is no need to specify a `prefix` if you are using separate Elasticsearch hosts or ports.
 The `prefix` is simply for cases where you are sharing a single Elasticsearch instance for multiple codebases.

 ##`elmongo.search(searchOptions, callback)`